| Title: | Select Sparse Geoadditive Models for Spatial Prediction |

 Swiss soil classification differentiates stagnic (I), gleyic (G) and anoxic/reduced (R) soil profile qualifiers with each 4, 6 resp.
 5 levels.
 To reduce complexity the qualifiers I, G and R were aggregated to the degree of hydromorphic

-of waterlogging characteristics down 30, 50 and 100 cm soil depth.
+waterlog indicates the presence or absence of waterlogging characteristics down 30, 50 and 100 cm soil depth.
 The responses were based on horizon qualifiers ‘gg’ or ‘r’ of the Swiss classification (Brunner et al. 1997) as those were considered to limit plant growth.
-A horizon was given the qualifier ‘gg’ if it was strongly gleyic predominantly oxidized (rich in ) and ‘r’ if it was anoxic predominantly reduced (poor in
+A horizon was given the qualifier ‘gg’ if it was strongly gleyic predominantly oxidized (rich in ) and ‘r’ if it was anoxic predominantly reduced (poor in ).

 Environmental covariates